adenviney/pussybot/README.md

 **Note that pussybot is designed for 1 server only and will not work on multiple servers, most of the commands are global but the events are not.**

 First, connecting to our databases.
-Pussybot already handles connecting to databases, but you will need to give us some info like the password and host.
+Pussybot already handles connecting to databases (**you will need to edit the table names to fit your own database**), but you will need to give us some info like the password and host.

 **JSON** config: (*make sure to put in a .json file*)
 ```json